 For example, GardenGrocer.com sells beer and will deliver to any Disney resort hotel (fees and minimums may apply).
-The Disney hotels sell single 16 ounce bottles of Budweiser for $8.00 each.
-Garden Grocer currently sells an 8-pack of Bud for $16.49.
+The Disney hotels sell single 16 ounce bottles of Budweiser for more than $8.00 each.
+Garden Grocer sells an 8-pack of Bud for about $17.
 Basically, you get 8 for the price of two if you buy from Garden Grocer rather than from the hotel gift shop.

 For hard alcohol, you may want to look at services like Drizly.com.